 All the trails leading to these beaches are considered easy.
 They are sandy beaches with driftwood and sea stacks.

-We are providing a map to make it easier to visualize the beaches within the park.
+We are providing a map to make visualizing the beaches within the park easier.

-This will give you the opportunity to see which beach might be closest to other activities you are planning on doing within Olympic National Park during your visit.
+This will allow you to see which beach might be closest to other activities you plan on doing within Olympic National Park during your visit.

 There are a couple of options if you want to stay close to Olympic National Park and have better access to visiting the beaches along the coastline.
 You can stay in the famous Forks (as long as you aren’t a vampire) or the larger town of Port Angeles.